hernantz/blog/content/its-the-competition-stupid.md

        talents, without distinctions of birth", meaning that every person should not have artificial impositions or obstacles that prevent them from pursuing a career/goal, should they have the opportunity and capacity to do it.
+[^19]: Amidst the multiple factors that generate differences in a population
+       there's gender.
+Very basic and yet very profound in [it's impact on personality and behavior][18].

 [1]: https://www.linkedin.com/pulse/survive-game-business-needs-update-rules-tim-o-reilly "To survive, the game of business needs to update its rules"